Students Lead Class Prayer: 5 Tips to Get Started

 Help Students Lead Class Prayer

 At the beginning of the year, I spend a few days preparing students to lead class prayer.
 I teach high school religion during the day, and we open each class period with prayer.
 This is a great opportunity to help the students build faith skills!
-They get a chance to show their faith in front of their peers, as well as practicing public speaking, reading aloud, and choosing a formal prayer.
+They get a chance to show their faith in front of their peers, as well as to practice public speaking, reading aloud, and choosing a formal prayer.

 Skills to Lead Prayer